adamwg/elastic-phoenix/README.md

 when using non-dedicated infrastructure, it is not possible to know in advance how many processors will be available.

-Dynamic Scaling
+Elastic Scaling
 ---------------

-Dynamic Phoenix allows multiple worker processes to participate in a single MapReduce job.
+Elastic Phoenix allows multiple worker processes to participate in a single MapReduce job.
 These processes can run in separate virtual machines running on the same physical host, using the [Nahanni][] shared memory mechanism for Linux KVM.
 This allows computational power to be added to a job by launching another VM, perhaps automatically.
-This makes Dynamic Phoenix well-suited to cloud environments, where resources are allocated as virtual machine instances.
+This makes Elastic Phoenix well-suited to cloud environments, where resources are allocated as virtual machine instances.

-Dynamic scaling is accomplished by splitting computation between a single master process and at least one worker process.
+Elastic scaling is accomplished by splitting computation between a single master process and at least one worker process.
 The master is responsible for splitting the input data, generating tasks, and merging the final output.
 The worker processes execute the map and reduce tasks.
 Communication and